hansonxyz/youtube-csv-backup/readme.md

 ## Backup Usage

-Run `youtube-get.py` to retrieve the contents of all your playlists.
-The playlists will be stored in the `playlists` directory.

-## Restore Usage
+Run youtube-get.py to export your Youtube playlists as CSV files:

+python youtube-get.py

+This will create a CSV file for each playlist in the playlists directory.

+To restore a playlist from a CSV file, run youtube-set.py with the path to the CSV file as an argument:

+python youtube-set.py /path/to/your/csv_file.csv

-3. Run `youtube-set.py (filename)` to update the playlist with the contents of your modified CSV file.
+Replace /path/to/your/csv_file.csv with the actual path to the CSV file.